techidaily/site-win11-tips/source/_posts/win-kali-perfectly-integrating-linux.md

 To download the Kali Linux VM image:

-1. Head to the[official Kali Linux website](https://www.kali.org/get-kali/#kali-virtual-machines) to download the pre-built VM image.
+1. Head to the [official Kali Linux website](https://www.kali.org/get-kali/#kali-virtual-machines) to download the pre-built VM image.
 ![kali vm download](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/kali-download.jpg)
 2. Since we have installed VirtualBox, we will download the VirtualBox image.
 3. Confirm whether your PC is 32-bit architecture or 64-bit, and download the stable version (not the weekly version).
-4. Extract the contents of the downloaded file, and you may need to install the[7z app](https://www.7-zip.org/download.html) to complete the extraction process.
+4. Extract the contents of the downloaded file, and you may need to install the [7z app](https://www.7-zip.org/download.html) to complete the extraction process.
 5. We’re now ready to import Kali into our VirtualBox.

 ## Import Kali Linux VM on Windows